openstack/debtcollector/README.rst

     :alt: Downloads

 A collection of Python deprecation patterns and strategies that help you collect your technical debt in a non-destructive manner.
+The goal of this library would be to provide well documented developer facing deprecation patterns that start of with the a basic set and can expand into a larger set of patterns as time goes on.
+The desired output of these patterns would be an application of the warnings module that would use the common functions that module provides to emit DeprecationWarning or PendingDeprecationWarning or similar derivative to developers using libraries (or potentially applications) about future deprecations.

 * Free software: Apache license
 * Documentation: http://docs.openstack.org/developer/debtcollector